jnmacdnld/portfolio-website/content/_index.md

 ---
 site_title: John Macdonald
 page_title: John Macdonald
-subtitle: Super excited about robotics and working hard to put robots to work for people.
+subtitle: Super passionate about robots and extremely driven to bring the benefits of robots to all people
-tagline: These are some of the robots I've worked on recently, including some pictures and videos.
-Hope you enjoy!

 social_links:
 - name: Twitter
   link: https://twitter.com/jnmacdnld